MakeSchool-Tutorials/sa-2018-node-reddit/P02-Setting-Up-II-MongoDB/content.md

 ## Connecting to Our mLab Database

-Open `app.js` and paste the following code near the end of the document, just above the `module.exports = app;` line (which should be on or near line 52):
+Setting up a database in Express is really easy–that's one of the major advantages of using a framework.
+Open `app.js` (this file is for configuring Express) and paste the following code near the end of the document, just above the `module.exports = app;` line (which should be on or near line 52):

 ```Javascript
 // Database setup